Nick Bonino: Anaheim Ducks

-As with the previous season, Bonino was re-assigned to the AHL after attending the Ducks training camp prior to the start of the 2011–12 season.
+As with the previous season, Bonino was reassigned to the AHL after attending the Ducks training camp prior to the start of the 2011–12 season.
 He began the season strong by leading the Crunch with two goals and 11 points over their first nine games.
 He was soon recalled to the NHL level on October 31 while Jean-François Jacques was assigned to the Crunch.
 He made his season debut the following day against the Washington Capitals, playing 11 minutes, 49 seconds before suffering a hyperextended knee.
-Upon recovering, he was re-assigned to the Crunch for a short moment before being recalled to the NHL level on December 6, 2011.
+Upon recovering, he was reassigned to the Crunch for a short moment before being recalled to the NHL level on December 6, 2011.
 While Saku Koivu recovered from an injury, Ducks head coach Bruce Boudreau gave Bonino a chance on the second line between Bobby Ryan and Teemu Selanne.
 In this new role, he earned longer ice time and ended his 30-game pointless streak with his second career goal in a game against the Dallas Stars.
 Bonino was eventually moved down to the Duck's third line between Jason Blake and Andrew Cogliano on January 6, which also began the teams' seven-game point streak.
 He immediately made an impact between Blake and Cogliano as they combined for four goals and 11 points through a three-game period.
 He suffered a lower-body injury during a loss to the St. Louis Blues, which kept him out of two games.
 Once he recovered, Bonino experienced his best game of the season on March 19 against the Sharks.
 During the game, he played on a line with Ryan and Palmieri and tied his career-best plus-three rating while also tallying a career-high three assists en route to a 5–3 win.
 His hot streak continued as the season concluded as he posted six points in his last nine games.
 Bonino finished the season with five goals and 18 points through 50 games with limited penalty minutes.
 He also blocked 39 shots and ranked third on the team in faceoff wins and faceoff attempts.